anyakeller/CS_tips_nd_tricks_r_for_kids/HTML_CSS_JS-Reference/example-react-app/ReactJSGuideWithJSX.md

-componentDidMount() is run after the element is displayed componentWillUnmount() is run if the element is removed and the lifecycle ends
+componentDidMount() is run after the element is displayed componentWillUnmount() is run if the element is removed and the lifecycle ends setState() lets react know to update the DOM

 ```JSX
 class Clock extends React.Component {